Welcome to the Class 1 page

 Please ensure that your child’s PE Kit is in every day.
 We value the benefits that physical activity and outdoor learning can bring, and will try to incorporate these elements as often as possible into the curriculum in addition to the two set PE sessions a week.

-This term the topic is “Going Places”.
+This term the topic is “Life on the Hill”.
 Included below is an overview to show how this topic will be taught.

 Please don't hesitate in contacting me via my school email address if you have any further queries.